 Librarians have been leaders in the movement for expanded sharing of scholarship.
 Here are some of the many library resources available to you:

-NC DOCKS is a new open access repository of scholarship by the faculty of a number of UNC System schools such as Appalachian State, UNC-G, ECU and others.
+NC DOCKS is an open access repository of scholarship by the faculty of a number of UNC System schools such as Appalachian State, UNC-G, ECU and others.
 Appalachian scholars, who want to gain a wider audience for their research and hence greater impact, should consider participating in NC Digital Online Collection of Knowledge and Scholarship (NC DOCKS), a statewide digital repository of scholarly work and managed locally by the Library.
 NC DOCKS contains full text articles and other scholarly output; Materials added to NC DOCKS have a dependable URL, are indexed by Google and freely available to scholars and researchers worldwide.
 Researchers can also submit their data sets.
 This is especially useful for investigators preparing grant proposals for the National Science Foundation (NSF) which requires a data management plan for the research and data.

 Managing Your Intellectual Property

 Managing your own copyright as an author is crucial to retaining important rights to copy, reuse, and post your scholarship online.
 Your subject specialist can talk with you about your rights as author and point you to an author addendum to use when publishing to help retain certain copyrights such as the right to distribute your work to your students and to deposit it in an online repository such as NC DOCKS.

 The Market for Information

 What economic factors are helping drive the open access movement and the development of repositories such as NC DOCKS and PubMed Central?
 Librarians in Collection Management and Acquisitions deal with the inflation on materials and e-resources daily.